Skip to content

 Step by step:

-1. The attacker connects to an access port on VLAN 1 (the native VLAN)
+1. The attacker connects to an access port on VLAN 1 (the native VLAN).

-2. The attacker sends a frame with two 802.1Q tags: outer = VLAN 1, inner = VLAN 20
+2. The attacker sends a frame with 2 802.1Q tags: outer = VLAN 1, inner = VLAN 20.

 6. The victim receives the frame.
-The attack is one-way (the victim’s reply stays in VLAN 20)
+The attack is one-way (the victim’s reply stays in VLAN 20).

-Defend against both attacks by:
+Defend against both attacks:

 The following script uses Scapy to craft a double-tagged frame, demonstrating the concept for testing purposes.